 Oily hair often comes with another problem: dandruff.
 Phyto’s Phytocedrat Shampoo is formulated to reduce excess sebum secretion with mild botanicals and will help you wash your hair less frequently.
 If your dandruff situation is a bit more serious, try the brand’s Phythéol Exfoliating Shampoo ($26); it’s designed to remove loose dandruff flakes while intensely hydrating your hair.

-And finally, the number one–ranked shampoo for oily hair on the Internet?
-According to Rank & Style, it’s Desert Essence’s Shampoo for Oily Hair.
+According to Rank & Style, Desert Essence’s Lemon Tea Tree Oil is the top-rated shampoo for oily hair.
 Made with sugar and coconut oil, the shampoo removes dullness and buildup without over-drying.
 Ingredients like organic tea-tree leaf oil and jojoba seed oil cleanse the scalp gently and dissolve excess oil.
-On Drugstore.com, user Mel Ann Rose says it “smells great, lathers well, and doesn’t dry out my hair,” while user Micky says she noticed less hair loss after just the first wash: “strongly recommend.”
+It “smells great, lathers well, and doesn’t dry out my hair,” one Drugstore.com buyer raves.